Examo

 What rate of reaction means

-• The rate of reaction is how quickly the reactants are used up, or how quickly the products are formed
+• The is how quickly the reactants are used up, or how quickly the products are formed

 • Practically, rate is measured by following one quantity that changes over time: